Skip to main content

 Fresh Check Day

-Fresh Check Day, the Jordan Porco Foundation’s signature program, is an inspiring mental health and suicide prevention event facilitated by campus partners throughout our community. .
-The event typically takes place each Fall on SLU’s Main Campus and every Spring on South Campus.
-This engaging event features interactive booths, free food, entertainment, and exciting prizes, creating an inviting atmosphere to promote mental health OR wellness and support.
+Fresh Check Day, the Jordan Porco Foundation’s signature program, is an inspiring mental health and suicide prevention event facilitated by campus partners throughout our community.
+The event typically takes place annually on SLU’s campus.
+This engaging event features interactive booths, free food, entertainment, and exciting prizes, creating an inviting atmosphere to promote mental health, wellness and support.

 Explore these resources and events to strengthen your mental health and connect with our supportive campus community.